 If you suspect an infection, don’t remove the jewelry on your own, unless your doctor tells you to do so.
 Most piercings don’t need to be removed to treat infections.
 Keeping the piercing hole open allows pus to drain.
 Allowing the hole to close may trap the infection inside of your body, causing an abscess to form.

 Cleaning your piercing is important, both to prevent and treat an infection.
 Experts recommend cleaning a piercing no more than twice each day.
-Use a saltwater mixture (½teaspoon sea salt per 1 cup of water) or an antibacterial soap.
-Do not use alcohol or hydrogen peroxide, as these can dry out your skin and irritate the piercing.
+Use a saltwater mixture (1/2 teaspoon sea salt per 1 cup of water) to help remove any dried healing secretions followed by a gentle, mild antibacterial soap and water cleansing, or you could use either one of these cleansing methods alone.
+Do not use alcohol or hydrogen peroxide, as these can dry out your skin and irritate the area around the piercing.

 Place a warm compress on the infected piercing.
 This can help the pus drain and cause the swelling to go down.
 Wet a compress, such as a warm washcloth, with your cleaning solution.
 Place the compress on the piercing.
 Gently dry the area with a clean towel after using the wet cloth.

-Contact your doctor immediately if you experience any signs of infection, especially a fever or nausea.
+Contact your doctor immediately if you experience any significant signs of infection, especially a fever or nausea.
 Even minor infections can get worse without treatment.
-Your doctor may need to prescribe an antibiotic cream or an oral antibiotic.
+Your doctor may need to prescribe an antibiotic cream such as Bactroban (mupirocin) or an oral antibiotic.